 Congress has continued to debate the efficacy and constitutionality of further federal regulation of firearms and ammunition.
 Although several dozen gun control proposals were introduced in recent Congresses, only a handful of those bills have received significant legislative action.
-On June 26, 2008, however, the Supreme Court issued its decision in District of Columbia v.
-Heller and found that the District of Columbia (DC) handgun ban violates an individual's right under the Second Amendment to lawfully possess a handgun in his home for self defense.1
+On June 26, 2008, the Supreme Court issued its decision in District of Columbia v.
+Heller and found that the District of Columbia (DC) handgun ban violated an individual's right under the Second Amendment to possess lawfully a handgun in his home for self-defense.
+On June 28, 2010, the Supreme Court issued a related decision in McDonald v.
+City of Chicago and found that an individual's right to possess lawfully a firearm for the purposes of self defense under the Second Amendment applied to the states by way of the Fourteenth Amendment.
+Although the decision arguably limits a state, city, or local government's ability to prohibit handguns outright, it does not precisely delineate what would constitute permissible gun control laws under the Second Amendment.
+Consequently, these delineations will likely be developed in future cases.

-In the 110th Congress, pro gun Members in the House of Representatives, who were dissatisfied with the District's response to the Heller decision, passed a bill that would further overturn provisions of the District's gun laws.
-In the 111th Congress, pro gun Members of the Senate amended the DC voting rights bill (S. 160) with language similar to the previously passed House bill and passed that bill on February 26, 2009.
-House leadership, meanwhile, has reportedly been negotiating to end the impasse over the District's gun laws and bring its version of the DC voting rights bill (H.R.
-157) to the floor.
+In the 110th Congress, pro-gun Members in the House of Representatives, who were dissatisfied with the District's response to the Heller decision, passed a bill that would further overturn provisions of the DC gun laws.
+In the 111th Congress, pro-gun Members of the Senate amended the DC voting rights bill (S. 160) with language similar to the previously passed House bill and passed that bill on February 26, 2009.
+House leadership attempted to negotiate an end to the impasse, but its version of the DC voting rights bill (H.R.
+157) was tabled.
+Later, attempts were made to revive the DC voting rights bill, but they were thwarted when pro-gun Members again prepared amendments to overturn DC guns laws.
+These amendments were introduced as standalone bills (H.R.
+5162/S. 3265).